Cyclebit/Cycle-Online/README.md

 ## 1. Necessary information for integration
 To start integration, you need to get your **agent’s account email**, account **secret key**, and **server secret key**.\
-All this data will be provided by your manager when you are connected to the system.
+All this data will be provided by your manager when you connect to the system.

 **Example values:**\
 *Agent’s account email:* `agent@cyclebit.io`\